stefcenti2022/School_District_Analysis/README.md

 - How was the school summary affected?
 - Thomas High School's performance relative to other schools
 - Analysis of the following metrics:
-   - Top 5 and bottom 5 performing schools, based on the overall passing rate
+   - High and Low Performing Schools
    - The average math score received by students in each grade level at each school
    - The average reading score received by students in each grade level at each school
    - School performance based on the budget per student